ElementsProject/elementsproject.github.io/elements-code-tutorial/installing-bitcoin.md

 You can download the compiled libraries from the [Bitcoin Core Download page](https://bitcoincore.org/en/download/).
 Make sure you download the binaries, `SHA256SUMS` and `SHA256SUMS.asc` file.

-Open a terminal and change your directory the one of the files mentioned above.
+Open a terminal and change your directory to the one containing the files downloaded above.
 If you are using `~Downloads` this becomes

 ~~~
 cd ~/Downloads/